asherk7/Workout-Tracker/README.md

 # Workout-Tracker
 Experimented with Django and Angular.js to create a workout tracker tool
-Created a CI/CD pipeline using jenkins
+Created a CI/CD pipeline using jenkins on a LINUX environment

 Checking the jenkins pipeline:
 1. run java -jar jenkins.war --httpPort=8080